-The Reduced Workload Program allows a full-time faculty member of CalSTRS to reduce his/her workload from full-time to part-time duties and receive the service credit the faculty member would have received if the faculty member were employed on a fulltime basis and have his/her retirement allowance as well as health benefits in the same manner as if employed on a full-time basis.
+The Reduced Workload Program allows a full-time faculty member of CalSTRS or PERS to reduce their workload from full-time to part-time duties and receive the service credit the faculty member would have received if the faculty member were employed on a full-time basis and have their retirement allowance as well as health benefits in the same manner as if employed on a full-time basis.
 It is this article that this program be carried out in compliance with the Education Code and any other applicable laws.